-1) Pat and Robin's mother is abnormal.
-We know this because Pat and Robin both have Angelman syndrome.
-The AS gene is inactivated in the sperm, so both children must have inherited the deletion from their mother.
-Therefore, they did not get the gene from their mother, and the gene from their father is normally inactivated.
-This causes them to have Angelman syndrome.
-We do not actually know if Pat and Robin's mother has AS or PWS.
-We only know she has the deletion.
-Their mother could have either AS or PWS, depending on whether their mother inherited the deletion from Pat and Robin's grandmother or grandfather.

-Pat is a male because he has children with PWS.
-He transmitted the chromosome carrying the deletion to his two children, and the mother of Pat's children normally inactivates the PWS gene in the egg.
-Therefore, both children have PWS.
-As in the answer about the parents, we know Robin is a female because she has a child with AS.
+1) 0.25x0.25x0.5 = 3.125%

-- 2) $0.25 \times 0.25 \times 0.5 = 3.125\%$ - 3) C and D are closer. - 4) The genes are either far apart on the same chromosome (unlinked) or on two different chromosomes. - 5) No, independent assortment means that the different alleles will have an equal chance of ending up in either gamete. - 6) No, the double cross-over would return the genes to their original chromosome giving only parentals. - 7) A gene on the Y chromosome in mammals would only be transmitted from father to son.
-It would be difficult to genetically map Y-linked genes because a normal male has only one copy of the Y - 8) 8 m.u. - 9) The pair of traits with the fewest offspring are derived from the double cross-over.
-By seeing which genes are separated by the double cross-over, you can determine the order of the genes. - 10) A and C are not linked, there are 70 m.u. between them and so you would get about 50 recombinants. - 11) Areas of the DNA that have greater or less than average crossing-over. - 12) They all have mom's mtDNA.
+2) C and D are closer.

+3) The genes are either far apart on the same chromosome (unlinked) or on two different chromosomes.

+4) No, independent assortment means that the different alleles will have an equal chance of ending up in either gamete.

+5) No, the double cross-over would return the genes to their original chromosome giving only parentals.

+6) A gene on the Y chromosome in mammals would only be transmitted from father to son.
+It would be difficult to genetically map Y-linked genes because a normal male has only one copy of the Y

+7) 8 m.u.

+8) The pair of traits with the fewest offspring are derived from the double cross-over.
+By seeing which genes are separated by the double cross-over, you can determine the order of the genes.

+9) A and C are not linked, there are 70 m.u. between them and so you would get about 50 recombinants.

+10) Areas of the DNA that have greater or less than average crossing-over.

+11) They all have mom's mtDNA.

+12) Df=2.
+3 possible phenotypes-1.

+13) Chi square = 6.94 with 2 degrees of freedom, P is between 0.05 and 0.01, so this is not incomplete dominance.